-His first start then came for Scotland was at openside flanker against South Africa in Nelspruit in June, before his breakthrough into international rugby was confirmed in the 2014 RBS 6 Nations - featuring in every round, starting all but once.
+His first start then came for Scotland was at openside flanker against South Africa in Nelspruit in June, before a breakthrough into international rugby was confirmed in the 2014 RBS 6 Nations - Wilson featured in every round, starting all but once.

-Wilson then featured against Italy and France in the 2015 Summer Tests before being named in the 31-man Scotland squad for Rugby World Cup 2015; starting three out of his four outings - all wins - against Japan, USA and Samoa, and coming on as a replacement against South Africa.
+he earned caps against Italy and France in the 2015 Summer Tests before being named in the 31-man Scotland squad for the 2015 Rugby World Cup, starting three out of his four outings - all wins - against Japan, USA and Samoa, and coming on as a replacement against South Africa.

 Through the ranks...